Happening with RFID?

 2011.
 In others words, in just the three year period from 2009-2011

-approximately 6 billion RFID tags have been shipped.
+approximately 6 billion RFID tags were shipped.

 To put the numbers in further perspective, one